ahmed-abo-bakr/PetsApp/README.md

 ===================================

-This app displays a list of pets and their related data that the user inputs, SqliteDatabase ( CRUD Operations ) and content provider.
+This app displays a list of pets and their related data that the user inputs, SqliteDatabase ( CRUD Operations ) and content provider using cursor loader.